 Cancer of the large intestine

-Colon cancer is a cancer of the large intestine and is one of the most common cancer in Singapore as well as around the world.
+Colon cancer is a cancer of the large intestine and is one of the most common cancers in Singapore as well as around the world.
 It usually starts as a small lump on the internal lining of the large intestine (also known as the colon).
 This small lump is known as a colon polyp initially and is non-cancerous (benign) at this stage.
 Patients usually do not have symptoms from their polyps.
-Some colon polyps are generally harmless but there are certain types of colon polyp (for eg. tubular adenoma, villous adenoma, serrated adenoma) that can grow larger and develop into colon cancer over time.
+Some colon polyps are generally harmless but there are certain types of colon polyps (for eg. tubular adenoma, villous adenoma, and serrated adenoma) that can grow larger and develop into colon cancer over time.

 Mount Elizabeth Hospital

 Our clinic is located at Mount Elizabeth Hospital (Orchard) within the famed Orchard Road shopping belt.
 For over 40 years, Mount Elizabeth Hospital (Orchard) has been the leading medical hub in Asia Pacific providing cutting edge medical services to patients in Singapore as well as those from all around the region.